 MECHENG 305.
-Introduction to Finite Elements in Mechanical Engineering

-Introduction to theory and practice of the finite element method.
-One-dimensional, two-dimensional and three dimensional elements is studied, including structural elements.
+Introduction to Finite Elements in Mechanical Engineering Prerequisite: MECHENG 211.
+(3 credits) Introduction to theory and practice of the finite element method.
+One-dimensional, two-dimensional and three dimensional elements are studied, including structural elements.
 Primary fields of applications are strength of materials (deformation and stress analysis) and dynamics and vibrations.
-Extensive use of commercial finite element software packages, through computer labs and graded assignments.
-Two hour lecture and one hour lab.
+Extensive use of commercial finite element software packages is applied through computer labs and graded assignments.
 CourseProfile (ATLAS)